DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 - 1920s - music recording vs. telephone industries

 {{% note %}}
-At the heart of the debate were two different understandings of realism in sound representation.

-1. The first camp, led by Bell Laboratories engineer Joseph P. Maxfield, recommended that sound recordings duplicate the original event with the audience, in Lastra’s words, “conceptually and practically a part of the space of representation” (2000: 163) .
-However, the idea of maintaining absolute fidelity was antithetical to the demands of film narration, which necessitated that separately recorded sound elements, including dialogue, music and effects, be re-recorded into a single track.
-2. The second camp was led by engineers from AT&T and the telephony industry, which valued **intelligibility over fidelity** and stressed the importance of clear, unencumbered speech for their telephone technologies.
-From as early as 1930, film sounds were divided into separate, hierarchically ordered tracks, with dialogue taking a leading role.
-Rick Altman (1985) has noted that early studio engineers had one goal in mind, to maintain dialogue intelligibility. **In most cases, this led them to abandon accurate notions of sound and picture scale in favor of a hierarchized soundtrack that privileged narratively significant sound elements (Doane 1985).**
+### Two Paradigms of Realism in Sound Representation: A Summary

+#### Camp 1: Fidelity-Led Realism
+- Led by Joseph P. Maxfield of Bell Laboratories.
+- Advocates for duplicating the original event in sound recordings.
+- Aims for the audience to be "conceptually and practically a part of the space of representation."
+- Challenged by the requirements of film narration, which often require multiple sound elements to be fused into a single track.

+#### Camp 2: Intelligibility-Led Realism
+- Led by engineers from AT&T and the telephony industry.
+- Values clarity and intelligibility of speech over strict fidelity to the original sound.
+- Dates back to as early as 1930; film sounds are separated into tracks, with dialogue prioritized.
+- Willing to compromise on realistic sound and picture scales for the sake of clear, narratively significant sound elements.

+#### Tensions Between the Two Camps
+- Fidelity-Led Realism seeks to immerse the audience in a space that mirrors the original sound environment, potentially complicating film narratives.
+- Intelligibility-Led Realism makes concessions for the sake of storytelling, sacrificing absolute fidelity to elevate dialogue and other key elements.

+#### Implications for Film Soundtracks
+- The tug-of-war between fidelity and intelligibility has influenced the development and philosophy behind various sound technologies and film soundtracks.
+- Rick Altman and others note that the historical emphasis has often been on intelligibility, particularly in terms of elevating dialogue in the sound mix.

+In summary, these two differing paradigms highlight the inherent tension between achieving high-fidelity sound representation and meeting the narrative requirements of film, which often prioritize clarity and intelligibility.

 {{%/ note %}}